vnprr/spotify_predictor/README.md

 - Last.fm Listeners
 - Last.fm Scrobbles
 - Ambiguous Artist

 The data was obtained from Last.fm and MusicBrainz platforms and mainly concerns popular commercial songs.
+This is an additional collection used to supplement the information.

 ### Data Reliability Assessment
 The reliability of both datasets is considered high because the data consists of publicly available information retrieved from Spotify and Last.fm platforms, and the mathematical data was obtained through calculations.
 The datasets do not include opinions, comments, or subjective information.